Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Narrowing it down to a singular cause is difficult since there can be several intersecting mental and physical factors that contribute, including:

-Fluctuating hormones & physical factors:
+Fluctuating hormones & physical changes:

 As hormone levels shift and ultimately decline during the menopausal transition, so too can interest in sex.
 Interesting fact: Testosterone, the main hormone of desire, is an androgen that typically peaks in your 20s and steadily declines throughout the menopause transition, playing a major role in low libido.